lsantis/logs-analyser/README.md

 ## Getting Started

-These Readme file contains the instruction to run this application.
+This Readme file contains the instruction to run this application.

 ### Prerequisites